derat/nup/cmd/nup/README.md

   -print-cover-id string
     	Print cover ID for specified song file -reindex-songs
-    	Ask server to reindex all songs' search-related fields (not typically neaded) -require-covers
+    	Ask server to reindex all songs' search-related fields (not typically needed) -require-covers
     	Die if cover images aren't found for any songs that have album IDs -song-paths-file string